xziy/adminizer/docs/AiAssistant.md

 available the fixture automatically registers the model, exposes it in the assistant model list, and prefers it as the default chat model.
 If the key is missing the agent stays disabled and a warning is logged during boot.

+### Tools exposed to the agent

+The `openai-data` agent wires three tools into the Agents runtime so prompts can stay declarative:

+1. `describe_model_fields` – lists the fields that are available for a given action (`add`, `edit`, `list`, or `view`).
+   The response mirrors `DataAccessor#listAccessibleFields`, so the assistant can reason about required inputs before attempting a mutation.
+2. `query_model_records` – fetches records with the active user's `list` permissions, optionally filtered and projected.
+3. `create_model_record` – creates a new record using the `add` permissions of the active user.

+Every tool call is executed with the same permission checks the admin panel would apply, so the agent cannot escalate privileges beyond the assigned access tokens.